hansjhaland/mol3022-protein-secondary-structure-prediction/README.md

 There are two ways to run the software:

-- Running the executable file `main.exe`
+- Running the executable file `main.exe` (wait around 10-20 sec for program to start)
 - Running the python file `main.py`

 **Note** that using the second option requires a python environment with all libraries in the `requirements.txt` file.
 The first option has no such prerequisites, and is the recommended method.
 The end of this document contains a list of all project files with a short description of their individual purpose.
 It is possible to run some of these files on their own, and that will also require a fitting python environment.